Philip Quast: Theatre

-Quast shot to prominence in 1987 when he appeared as Javert in the original Australian production of Les Misérables.
-This performance won him a Sydney Critic Award and a MO Award.
-In 1989, he traveled to London to play Javert on the West End stage.
+Les Misérables

+Quast shot to prominence in 1987 as Javert in the original Australian production of Les Misérables, winning him a Sydney Critic Award and a Mo Award.
+In 1989, he traveled to London to reprise the role on the West End stage.
 Quast never expected to gain such a prominent role, going to the auditions hoping simply for a place in the chorus.
-Because he was not able to sight-read music, he walked off the stage at the audition but was called back by Claude-Michel Schönberg and eventually given the part as Javert.
+Unable to sight-read music, he walked off the stage at the audition but was called back by Claude-Michel Schönberg and eventually given the part as Javert.

 Quast credits much of his success as Javert to stage director Trevor Nunn.
 "Javert for me is not the Wicked Witch of the West," Quast has said.
 "In fact, there is very little material to work with in the script.
 Trevor would say things in passing like 'Have you read the Ten Commandments recently?'
 That's all he would say.
 If you're thirsty enough, you can follow it up ... there was the whole basis of our legal system and the explanation for the whole of Les Mis.
 For me, that's inspired directing.
 That's why he's such an awesome man."

-When playing Javert, Quast gained a reputation as a perfectionist.
-He also began experiencing intense bouts of stagefright.
+When playing Javert, Quast gained a reputation as a perfectionist and began experiencing intense bouts of stagefright.
 "I had a terrible time," he said.
 "It took me a month to get over it.
 At one stage I wasn't sleeping at all but lying awake planning speeches to the audience about being sorry and could I start again."